Bai Qi — An Exceptional Marshal and God of War in History of China

-Many of Qin's people sympathized Bai Qi, for his exceptional achievements but with such a sad ending, so they built many temples to memorize him.
+Many of Qin's people sympathized with Bai Qi, for his exceptional achievements but with such a sad ending, so they built many temples to memorize him.

-After Emperor Qin Shi Huang (259 BC — 210 BC) ascended to the throne, in order to honor Bai Qi’s exceptional contribution to the State Qin, he granted honorable titles to the son of Bai Qi.
+After Emperor Qin Shi Huang (259 BC — 210 BC) ascended to the throne, to honor Bai Qi’s exceptional contribution to the State Qin, he granted honorable titles to the son of Bai Qi.

 Many emperors of the following dynasties also respected and memorized Bai Qi as one of the most remarkable generals in the history of China.

-As an extraordinary general that was excellent at war of annihilation, Bai Qi's prediction, calculation, and movement in every battle were always extremely accurate and remarkable.
+As an extraordinary general that was excellent at the war of annihilation, Bai Qi's prediction, calculation, and movement in every battle were always extremely accurate and remarkable.

 Unlike other generals, Bai Qi wasn’t interested in occupying lands and cities; instead, his main purpose was to perish the effective strength as much as possible.

 As time goes by, the State Qin and State Zhao had been long gone, so did their resentments.
-Hence, people could see Bai Qi’s crudity in the War of Changping, and his extraordinary military talent.
+Hence, people could see Bai Qi’s crudity in the War of Changping and his extraordinary military talent.